yaxu/icfp24/src/icfp.md

 type Pattern a = TimeSpan -> [Event a]
 ```

-To support this, I have also changed the `Pattern` type to be a function of
-timespans, rather than single time values.
-This is so the pattern can be queried
+A pattern is now a function of timespans to events, and each event is active for
-with contiguous timespans, thereby avoiding any chance of missing events that
+a timespan.
+A pattern can then be queried with contiguous timespans, avoiding
-might otherwise fall between queries of single time values.
+any chance of missing events that that would fall between queries of single time
+values.

 However, we also need to take into account that an event might well not fit
 within the timespan of a given query.
-We often need to know which part of an
+We often need to know _which_ part of an
-event is active within the queried timespan, particularly whether it started
+event is active within the queried timespan, and whether it started before
-before and/or continues beyond that timespan.
-For this reason, I add another
+and/or continues beyond that timespan.
+For this reason, I add another field to
-field to our Event datatype called `whole`, representing the whole timespan of
+our Event datatype called `whole`.
-the event, which will either be the same as or greater than the `active` part,
-but should always include it.
-We still use the `active` timespan to see when an
-event is active during the query, but can compare it with the `whole` to check
-whether the event is a fragment of a larger timespan.

 ```haskell ignore
 data Event a = Event {whole :: TimeSpan, active :: TimeSpan, value :: a}
 ```

+The ``whole` timespan of the event must either be the same as or greater than
+the `active` part, and always include it.
+We use the `active` timespan to see
+when an event is active during the query, but can compare it with the `whole` to
+check whether the event is a fragment of a larger timespan.

 Now the `Pattern` type can represent discrete events, but it would be best if it
 could still represent continuous values.
-Fundamentally, we define a continuous
+Fundamentally, a continuous value is
-value as one which does not have a discrete beginning and end.
-So, we just need
+one which does not have a discrete beginning and end.
+So to represent them, we
-to make the 'whole' optional, using Haskell's standard `Maybe` type.
+simply need to make the 'whole' optional, using Haskell's standard `Maybe` type.

 ```haskell ignore
 data Event a = Event {whole :: Maybe TimeSpan, active :: TimeSpan, value :: a}